Laban T. Moore

 In 1868, Moore's wife purchased the Catlett House in Catlettsburg.
 Once under his ownership, he named the house Beechmoor for the large beech tree that stood on the property and for his surname.

-Moore became a Democrat after the war and served as member of the Kentucky State Senate in 1881.
+Moore became a Democrat after the war and served as member of the Kentucky Senate from 1881 to 1885; he represented the 32nd district, which comprised Boyd, Elliott, Greenup, and Lawrence Counties.
 He served as member of the Kentucky State Constitutional Convention in 1890 and 1891.
-Moore died in Catlettsburg on November 9, 1892 and was interred at Ashland Cemetery in Ashland, Kentucky.
+Moore died in Catlettsburg on November 9, 1892, and was interred at Ashland Cemetery in Ashland, Kentucky.